cockroachdb/docs/cockroachcloud/authorization.md

 - Cluster creator

 ### Organization member
-The default role given to all organization users upon creation or invitation.
-This role grants no permissions to perform cluster or org actions.
+This default role is granted to all organization users once they are invited.
+It grants no permissions to perform cluster or org actions.
 ### Org Administrator (legacy)
-The administrator role for organization functions.
+Org Administrators can manage the organization and its members, clusters, and configuration.
 This role grants the user permissions to perform all critical functions managing a {{ site.data.products.db }} organization:

 - [Create a cluster](create-your-cluster.html)
 - [Invite Team Members to the organization](managing-access.html#invite-team-members-to-an-organization)